There’s no denying that the best day trip from Austin is to visit San Antonio Texas.

 If you’d rather not drive, there is a bus you can take.
 It will be a lot cheaper than renting a car, but you are more limited by the departure schedule.
 You can see the bus times here.

 There is also a train from Austin to San Antonio, but it doesn’t leave very often.
 You’d have to stay the night in San Antonio if you take the train from Austin.
-You can see the train schedule operated by Amtrak here.
+See the train schedule operated by Amtrak.

 Renting A Car In Austin For A Day Trip To San Antonio